elephantscale/es-training-new/kafka/slides/Kafka-API.md

  * Each topic can have multiple partitions

- * Consumers belong to “Consumer Groups”
+ * Consumers belong to "Consumer Groups"

  * A consumer can read from multiple topics

  * How are partitions assigned to consumers?

-     - Based on “partition.assignment.strategy”
+     - Based on "partition.assignment.strategy"

      - Default value is RangeAssignor